frau-juna/readme-rep/README.md

 # Hi there 👋

-Nice to see you on my profile :smiley_cat:

 ## ⚡ Fun facts about me:

-:one: i (think, therefore i) am :point_up:
-- :female_sign::scorpius::dancer::princess::detective:👩‍💻:owl:
+:one: I am female_sign: :scorpius: :dancer: :princess: :detective:👩‍💻 :owl:

 :two: I like
 - to meet new, interesting people
+- explore the world
 - read books
-- explore the world
 - but also :dog:🌈🌞🏖️🌊:mount_fuji::snowman::it::wine_glass::beer:💻🎹:notes::nail_care:💃🥾🚲🎳🌆

 :three: I speak fluently